coder187/CI_MS1_BusHire/README.md

 ## Bugs
-about section : text not aligned bcause float had right instead of left
+about section : text not aligned bcause float had right instead of left font awssime fints not showing - some fonts were from ver 5.
+Ver4 and Ver5 have different element link syntax for the same icons
 ## Credits
 wireframes  : balsamiq
 sample readme : https://github.com/Code-Institute-Solutions/readme-template